-If the events of 2020 have taught us anything, it's that sometimes we have to make choices between the "nice to haves" and the "must haves".
+If the events of 2020 have taught us anything, it's that you never know what is going to happen and sometimes we have to make choices between the "nice to haves" and the "must haves".
 Unfortunately the City of Calgary has a spending problem and choices have to be made.
 During a recent Council Meeting (Nov 9, 2020), administration was asked if they calculated projected tax revenue and then determined where the money would be spent, or, if they decided how much they wanted to spend and then calculated what the tax rate would be.
 The answer was that the latter was the model they used.

 Residential Tax Increases By Year